Skills & Simulation Suite, London Metropolitan University

 London Met collaborates with local organisations, particularly in Islington and the broader London area, helping both students and the local community benefit from patient-facing clinics, whether on campus, with partners, or during placements.

-To support future growth, the centre will host 400 students, with plans to grow to 1,000 in five years.
+To support future growth, the nursing school will host 400 students, with plans to grow to 1,000 in five years.
 The future vision involves adding Physiotherapy (up to 200 students) and Occupational Therapy courses.